telefonicaid/fiware-aiakos/README.rst

 interested in an introduction and some references to start with.

 The advantage of a hardware solution is that it provides better security.
-It also make possible a full control and audit, because with a hardware solution the person who uses the key cannot copy it.
+It also makes possible a full control and audit, because with a hardware solution the person who uses the key cannot copy it.
 Most of the advantages of a hardware solution can be replicated using a dedicated host and an agent: this way support staff does not have access to the key and the cryptographic operations are